dtempx/miniml/README.md

 ## Security

-MiniML includes comprehensive SQL injection protection for user-provided query parameters:
+Because MiniML allows flexible `where` and `having` clauses to be specified in native SQL format, comprehensive SQL validation is implemented to guard against SQL injection attacks for user-provided query parameters:

 - **AST-based validation**: All user-provided SQL expressions are parsed and validated using node-sql-parser
 - **Allowlist approach**: Only safe SQL constructs are permitted (comparisons, logical operators, basic functions)